 Hindustan ka Aakhri Dhaba

 I believe every last village on the border has this dhaba.
 I know I have seen another Hindustan ka Aakhri Dhaba in Mana Village as well, in Uttarakhand.
-In Chitkul it is located at a very scenic spot.
+In Chitkul it is located at a very scenic spot and will definitely find its place in every list of places to visit in Chitkul.
 The problem, however, is that their menu is a bit limited so do not go expecting a heavy and hearty meal.
 Just climb down the stair to the temple, have a cup of tea and some snacks while enjoying a great view.

 A little ahead of the Mathi Devi temple is the Chitkul fort, which looks more like a watchtower actually.
 It is also the tallest building in the village; other than the newly coming up hotels of course.
 It is a three-storey structure that towers over the village; and is referred to as ‘quila’ locally.
 It is also a shrine but I think it is referred to as fort or ‘quila’ due to its tower-like structure.